 Could you not Make it a DIY Pet Project?Could you not Make it a DIY Pet Project?

+Homeownership costs are often forgotten about because they can be unexpected.
 When you buy your first home as newlyweds, fixing it up together is not as exciting or affordable as the movies want you to believe.
-Buying a “fixer-upper” is costly, and it can drain your savings.
-Homeownership costs are forgotten about often because they can be unexpected.
-If you buy a home that needs work, many additional expenses can pop-up you didn’t plan or budget.
+Buying a “fixer-upper” is costly and can drain your savings.
+If you buy a home that needs work, many additional expenses can pop up you didn’t plan or budget.

-Don’t forget that you are responsible for membership dues, taxes, PMI, upkeep, maintenance, insurance, and the occasional emergency.
+Don’t forget that you are responsible for membership dues, taxes, PMI, upkeep, maintenance, insurance, and occasional emergencies.
 As a first-time homebuyer, you can’t stretch yourself anymore beyond that.
-Not only will your wallet suffer, so will your marriage.
-Remember to build and care for your relationship first before you take on such labor-intensive projects.
+Not only will your wallet suffer, but so will your marriage.
+Remember to build and care for your relationship before taking on such labor-intensive projects.

 Hire a Real Estate Buyer’s AgentHire a Real Estate Buyer’s Agent